microsoft/finops-toolkit/docs-mslearn/framework/manage/education.md

 Identify and share available training content with stakeholders.
 Create a central repository for training resources and provide introductory material that aligns with your FinOps processes.

-Consider marketing initiatives to drive awareness, encourage discussion and sharing lessons learned, or get people actively participating and learning (for example, hackathon or innovation sprint).
+Consider marketing initiatives to drive awareness, encourage discussion, and sharing lessons learned, or get people actively participating and learning (for example, hackathon or innovation sprint).
 Focus on the value FinOps brings and share data from your early successes.

-Provide a direct channel to get help and support as people are learning.
-Be responsive and establish a feedback loop to learn from help and support initiatives.
+To learn from help and support initiatives, provide a direct channel to get help and support as people are learning.
+Be responsive and establish a feedback loop.

 By formalizing FinOps education and enablement, stakeholders develop the knowledge and skills needed to effectively manage and optimize cloud usage and costs.
 Organizations see: